Italian Wood-fired Pizza$$south-park

 Tip: Deep-dish takes 45 minutes to bake from the order; phone ahead and pick it up hot.

-Pokez in San Diego is Rafael Reyes's East Village punk-rock Mexican counter since 1994, the first vegetarian and vegan Mexican kitchen in the city and the late-night skater institution downtown.
+Pokez in San Diego is Rafael Reyes's East Village punk-rock Mexican counter since 1994, the first vegetarian and vegan Mexican kitchen in the city.

 Signature: Vegan burrito, Vegetarian tacos, Chilaquiles